-ARTICULATE matter is composed of organic and I inorganic mixtures such as natural sea salt, soil particle, vehicle exhaust, construction dust, and soot.
-Some of these particles with aerodynamic diameters of less than 10 microns that can enter the body's respiratory system are known as PM10 [1,2].
-PM10 concentration has an effect on climate change by causing an imbalance of the global radiative equilibrium through direct effects that block the stoma of plants and cut off the solar radiation, these are different from the indirect effect that change the optical properties of clouds, cloudiness, and the lifespan of clouds [3,4].
-Various factors contribute to the degree of PM10 concentration.
+Particulate matter is composed of organic and inorganic mixtures such as natural sea salt, soil particle, vehicle exhaust, construction dust, and soot.
+Some of these particles with aerodynamic diameters of less than 10 microns that can enter the body's respiratory system are known as PM{10} [1,2].
+PM{10} concentration has an effect on climate change by causing an imbalance of the global radiative equilibrium through direct effects that block the stoma of plants and cut off the solar radiation, these are different from the indirect effect that change the optical properties of clouds, cloudiness, and the lifespan of clouds [3,4].
+Various factors contribute to the degree of PM{10} concentration.
 Notable among these are the type of land use and surface vegetation coverage, as well as meteorological factors [5].
-The temporal data of the PM10 concentration that occur in metropolitan areas were affected depending on the source, seasonal fuel usage, urban layout, commuting traffic environment, and micrometeorological change.
-Especially, concentration distribution is influenced greatly according to changes in temperature, the wind speed, and humidity [4,6].